SmBe19/Todoistant/README.md

 Start the frontend with `./src/main.py frontend` (for debugging, run with `./src/frontend/frontend.py`).
 You have to setup an OAuth application with Todoist and save the config in `secrets.env`.

 To add an account, run `./src/main.py add_account` with your userid.
 Set the token with `./src/main.py set_token` or use the frontend for OAuth.
 Then, enable assistants with `./src/main.py enable <userid> <assistant> <true/false>`.

+For debugging webhooks, you can use `ssh -R <remote-port>:localhost:8000 -N <server>` to serve your locally running frontend through a web facing server.